The 12 Chinese Astrology Signs and What They Mean for You

 What's your Chinese zodiac sign?
 The animal associated with your birth year reveals a lot about your personality and the year ahead.

 For more than 2,000 years, the Chinese zodiac has played an integral role in Chinese culture.
-You may have heard that 2022 is the Year of the Tiger, but if you’re not familiar with Chinese traditions, you might not understand the significance of Chinese New Year and the Chinese zodiac system.
-While Western astrology is detailed, Chinese astrology is even more complex and nuanced, incorporating not just the 12 Chinese astrology signs but also the five Chinese zodiac elements—earth, metal, water, wood, and fire—and yin and yang energy.
+You may have heard that 2023 is the Year of the Rabbit, but if you’re not familiar with Chinese traditions, you might not understand the significance of Chinese New Year and the Chinese zodiac system.
+While Western astrology is detailed, Chinese astrology is even more complex and nuanced, incorporating not just the 12 Chinese astrology signs but also the five Chinese zodiac elements—earth, metal, water, wood and fire—and yin and yang energy.
 But let’s begin with the basics: What are the 12 Chinese astrology signs, how did they come to be, and what do they mean for your personality?
-And if you’re looking to learn more than just your animal sign, read up on the Lunar New Year, Chinese New Year food, and Chinese New Year traditions.
+And if you’re looking to learn more than just your animal sign, read up on the Lunar New Year, Chinese New Year food and Chinese New Year traditions.

 What is the Chinese zodiac?

 The Chinese zodiac, also known as Shengxiao (“born resembling”), is a repeating cycle of 12 years, and each year is represented by a different animal.
-In order, the 12 animals are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
+In order, the 12 animals are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
 The order of the Chinese astrology signs is related to the most commonly accepted legend of the Chinese zodiac: the Jade Emperor’s Race.
 As the story goes, the Chinese emperor held a race to determine which lucky animals would have the honor of being added to the calendar.
 The first-place winner—who ended up being the rat—would claim the first year of the 12-year cycle, and so on.

 What is my Chinese astrology sign, and what does it mean?